-Cross-reactivity refers to the allergic reaction occurring in food items of the same food group as they are chemically and structurally similar.
+Cross Reaction: Cross-reactivity refers to the allergic reaction occurring in food items of the same food group as they are chemically and structurally similar.
 For example, if a person is allergic to shrimp, fair chances are, he might be allergic to lobsters or crabs as well, because all these fall in the category of “shellfish”.

 Skin: Hives (urticaria), itching, eczema (or atopic dermatitis), redness (erythema) and swelling (edema)

 Digestive Symptoms: Stomach cramps, nausea, vomiting, and diarrhea

 The most common reason for having an allergic reaction is ingestion of the allergic food item by mistake or unknowingly.

 It is unrealistic to keep an eye over every single item on the shelf but people with previous history of any hypersensitivity towards a particular food should always try to have a look at the food labels.
 If they are eating in a restaurant they should tell the chef’ beforehand regarding their allergy, if they are eating out.